Kinship Circle

 4. Straighten neckonly if no trauma or break to neck.

-5. Do not try to check pulse, unless you know exactly where to find it.
+5. Do not check pulse, unless you know exactly where to find it.
 Valuable time may be lost.
-No longer recommended by lay persons for human victims (see CPR and also American Hearth Association Journals).
+No longer advised for human victims as well (CPR and American Hearth Association Journals).

 6. Straighten tongue if doubled back, protecting self from reflexive bite (even if animal unconscious).

-7. Clear breathing passageways: Do not do a blind finger sweep.
+Clear breathing passageways: Do not do a blind finger sweep.
 Look in mouth.
-Clear out mucus, phlegm or vomit.
-Remove visible blockage carefully (don’t push in further).
-Animals have a bone deep in throat at base of tongue (hyoid apparatus or Adam’s apple) that can be mistaken for blockage.
-Tugging on this can cause grave damage.
+Clear mucus, phlegm, vomit.
+Remove blockage carefully, don't push in further.
+Animals have a deep throat bone at base of tongue (hyoid apparatus or Adam's apple) that can be mistaken for blockage.
+Tugging can cause damage.

-8. To avoid bite by an unconscious animal: Place a roll of tape or something soft on one side of the mouth before reaching in.
+8. To avoid bite by unconscious animal: Place a tape roll or something soft on one side of mouth before reaching in.
 Animals may bite down even when unconscious.

 9. If breathing, do not go further.

-10. Breathing mouth to snout or using cupped hand: Close animal’s mouth and breathe gently but firmly into nose (with mouth directly over nose or using air tight cupped hand).
-Chest should rise and fall with each breath.
-After each breath, release your mouth to let lungs deflate.
+10. Breathe mouth to snout or use cupped hand: Close animal's mouth and breathe gently but firmly into nose (with mouth over nose or use air-tight cupped hand).
+Chest should rise-fall with each breath.
+After a breath, release your mouth to let lungs deflate.

 ▪ If nose is congested: Hold nose shut with one finger.

-Blow into mouth holding sides of mouth air tight as possible.
+Blow into mouth, hold sides of mouth air-tight.

-▪ If breath still does not go through: Do Heimlich Maneuver.
+▪ If breath still no breath: Do Heimlich Maneuver.

 11. Breaths should be 1 per every 2-3 seconds or 20-30 breaths per minute.
 Amount of air must fit the size of animal — just enough for chest to rise and fall.